-Are you automatically enrolled in Medicare if you are on Social Security in Maryland?
+Are you automatically enrolled in Medicare if you’re on Social Security in Maryland?

-Yes, residents receiving Social Security benefits are automatically enrolled in Medicare.
-This applies to those who become eligible due to disability with Medicare card issues after the 25th month of Social Security benefits.
+Yes, residents receiving Social Security benefits get automatically enrolled in Medicare.
+This automatic enrollment applies to those who become eligible due to disability with Medicare card issues after the 25th month of Social Security benefits.

 What month is Medicare deducted from Social Security in Maryland?

-There is no specific month Medicare costs come out of your Social Security checks.
-Instead, the schedule of your deductions will depend on the nature of the coverage you hold.
-For example, deductions for beneficiaries with only Part B coverage will receive deductions every three months, while deductions for Part A occur monthly.
+There are no specific monthly Medicare costs from your Social Security checks.
+Instead, the schedule of your deductions will depend on the nature of your coverage.
+For example, beneficiaries with only Part B coverage will receive deductions every three months, while deductions for Part A occur monthly.

 How do I know which Medicare plan is best for me in Maryland?

 The best way to decide on the best Medicare plan is to speak with a professional.
 The system can be complex, so discussing your needs with an expert can be a great way to get started.

 How to Sign Up for Supplemental Medicare in Maryland

 The Medicare system is complex and can be frustrating to interact with.
 Fortunately, experts are available to simplify the process and ensure that your coverage is perfect for you.
 We provide advice and support to Medicare beneficiaries at no cost and can help you find the ideal plan and provider to meet your needs.